+Unclear why we are looking at 2 GeV modeling results here.
 However, since the bunch length is a mere 16 mm long, it hardly perturbs the built-up cloud during its passage.
-Additionally, for an offset bunch (the one being excited) in an on-axis train, the pinched cloud is found to be centered on the offset bunch, even in the presence of a dipole field (shown in Fig. 4).
-Thus the kick on the offset bunch due to the pinched cloud can be neglected, and therefore does not contribute to the coherent tune shift.
-The pinched cloud can however contribute to incoherent tune spread and emittance growth [5].
-For this reason, the space-charge electric field gradients just prior to the bunch arrival (and pinch effect) are used when calculating the tune shifts.
+Additionally, for an offset bunch (the one being excited) in an on-axis train, the pinched cloud is found to be centered on the offset bunch, even in the presence of a 2 kG dipole field (shown in Fig. 4).
+Thus the kick on the offset bunch due to the pinched cloud can be neglected.
+For this reason, it is important to use the space-charge electric field gradients just prior to the bunch arrival when calculating the tune shifts.